Course code KJM230

 • Principles of quantum mechanics.

 Central skilles in quantitative and qualitative analysis must be taught, practiced, and developed in central themes in physical chemistry.
-The course is split into three parts: thermodynamics, kinetics and simple quantum mechanics.
+The course is split into three parts: thermodynamics, kinetics and simple chemical calculations.
 After completion of KJM230 Physical Chemistry the student should have the following learning outcomes:

 Knowledge: